helderdaniel/MooshakTools/submissions.md

  B,13456,Accepted,pending
  (...)
  ```
- For operation "Fail" list is formatted as sample below and sorted alphabetically:
+ For operation "Fail" list is formatted as sample below and sorted alphabetically.
+ Columns from left to right are:

+- Mooshak contest's problem name
+- Team name
+- Submission state
+- number of submissions with this state for this problem and this team

  ```
  A,44340,Runtime Error,1
  A,44340,Wrong Answer,2